What is Digital Onboarding and How Does It Work?

 - Edge cases involving document anomalies or unusual user behavior

-Hybrid models that combine automation with expert review provide the best of both worlds—speed where it counts, precision when it matters.
+Hybrid models that combine automation with expert review provide both speed where it counts and precision when it matters.